d0ping/DBMapSelectorViewController/README.md

 - `CLLocationDistance circleRadiusMin` - Used to specify the minimum selector radius.
 Default is equal 100 meter;
 - `CLLocationDistance circleRadiusMax` - Used to specify the maximum selector radius.
 Default is equal 10000 meter;
 - `BOOL hidden` - Used to hide or show selector.
 Default is NO;
+- `BOOL fillInside` - Used to switching between inside or outside filling;
 - `UIColor *fillColor` - Used to specify the selector fill color.
 Color is used to fill the circular map region;
 - `UIColor *strokeColor` - Used to specify the selector stroke color.
 Color is used to delimit the circular map region.